usnistgov/psc-ns3/src/psc/doc/source/mcptt.rst

 The ``ns3::psc::McpttCallTypeMachine`` is an interface for the call type machines described in the standard.
-These state machines exist to maintain the call type (e.g. basic, emergency, etc.) of a call.
+These state machines exist to maintain the call type (e.g., basic, emergency, etc.) of a call.
 There are two subclasses:

 * ``ns3::psc::McpttCallTypeMachineGrpBasic`` for a basic group call, and
 * ``ns3::psc::McpttCallTypeMachinePriv`` for a private call.